Vanity Fair (1932 film): Reception

 Vanity Fair received largely negative reviews in 1932 from some of the film industry's leading trade publications.
 The critic for Variety could not recommend the film, finding its acting "competent" but the overall production poorly scripted and its direction deficient:

 One of those independent productions which misses distinction because of a lack of finish.
 A modern dress version of Thackeray's famous chisler, with a competent player in the part and frequent good moments, poor photography, tepid direction and poor dialog ...
 However the theme will not appeal to the average filmgoer since it is seldom possible to hold interest in a story in which the heroine is not worthy ...
 Myrna Loy was an excellent choice for Becky.
 She plays the part with genuineness, looking as well as acting her assignment until the final sequence when the makeup obtrudes to suggest age and her fading charms ...
 The production lacks the gifted touch which welds components into a single structure.

 The Film Daily was even more critical of the film than Variety.
 The subheading of its review summarized the film as being a "Dull Drama" and an "Uninteresting Adaptation of Classic Novel That Falls Flat".
 The influential publication found Conway Tearle's performance to be the only aspect of the production that was truly noteworthy:

 Vanity Fairs slow tempo, English accents, and draggy direction does not help it any.
 Myrna Loy has the role of Becky Sharpe, and is alluring as usual.
 But her part is so unsympathetic and the string of gents she trims appear such boobs that there is no cause for the audience to get enthusiastic or vitally interested ...
 Conway Tearle is her main victim, and after going along for half the distance, suddenly drops out of the picture, and you never see or hear from him again.
 He is the only one who puts a real vital spark in his role.
 When he goes, the picture goes with him.
 From then on it is a dismal portrayal of Becky's gradual fall into poverty and misery.
 The ending is distinctly depressing.

+Home media

+Vanity Fair was released on DVD by Alpha Video in 2006.

+DVD or streaming videos of the film may carry the alternate title Indecent.